CityOfZion/neo-storm/README.md

 - Package manager for smart contract modules that are written in Go

 # Installation
+The following section will help you with installing neo-storm and it's dependencies.

+## Project dependencies
+### Golang
+neo-storm requires a working and proper ***Golang*** installation.
+To install Golang you can check out these [installation instructions](https://golang.org/doc/install).

+### Godep
+For package management neo-storm uses ***dep***.
+To install dep you can check out these [installations instructions](https://github.com/golang/dep).

+# Installing the neo-storm framework
 ### Unix
 `neo-storm` uses [dep](https://github.com/golang/dep) as its dependency manager.
 After installing `dep` you can run:
 ```